 For the third time my beloved Noma has been declared the world’s number one restaurant at Restaurant Magazine’s and San Pellegrino’s The World’s 50 Best Restaurants.
 Congratulations René and team, and thank you for making Copenhagen stand out.
 It is fantastic!
 The top 10 for 2012 is Noma – Copenhagen, Denmark (Yay!)
 El Celler De […]

-First time I visited Krogs Fiskerestaurant was back in 1995.
+[Edit: Buono no longer runs Krogs Fiskerestaurant] First time I visited Krogs Fiskerestaurant was back in 1995.
 I still remember my visit.
 I had invited a very good friend of mine to thank her for a favour she did.
-I had booked a taxi that secretly took us to the restaurant and she didn’t know where we were going.
-Since 1910, the […]
+I had booked a taxi that secretly took us to the restaurant and she didn’t know […]

 Geranium got its star!
 Finally.
 It’s official!
 The red Michelin Guide for the Main Cities of Europe 2012 sends 14 stars to Copenhagen restaurants in this year’s guide!
 The three new ones are Geranium, Den Røde Cottage, Grønbech & Churchill and Relæ which had a Bib Gourmand last year.
 Quite disappointingly Noma remains with 2 […]